You’ve set up a Facebook Page for your business — now what?

 2. Help customers find you

-Add a Facebook Page Badge to your website or blog.
-A Facebook badge is an icon you create that links fans from your website to your Facebook Page.
+Add a Facebook Page follow button to your website or blog.
+A Facebook follow button is a widget you add to your website that links fans from your website to your Facebook Page.

 3. Share your Facebook Page with friends and family

-As of March 2013, there were 1.11 billion monthly active users on Facebook.
+As of September 2016, Facebook has 1.18 billion daily active users.
 That’s quite a pool of potential new customers just waiting to connect with your business.
 Tap into the larger Facebook network through friends and family.

 No one wants you to succeed more than they do and they can help by becoming enthusiastic fans.
 Recommend your business’s Facebook Page to your personal network and watch your fan base grow.